Tomographer/tomographer/01-get-started.md

    which uses the Curve Fitting Toolbox to analyze the output from `tomorun`.

-7. Publish paper.
-Please don't forget to cite us :)
+7. Write up and publish paper.
+We will be very happy if you cite us :)

    > 1. Philippe Faist and Renato Renner.
 Practical and Reliable Error Bars in
    >    Quantum Tomography.
 Phys.
 Rev. Lett.
 117:1, 010404 (2016).